Back With A Budget

 - The next sketch started as a Christmas looking scene with the sound of Three Stooges filling the air.
 Lily Tomlin plays a weird shut-in lady who talks with door to door salesmen just to fill the time.
 She then talks their ears off until they decide to leave before sealing the deal.

 - James Taylor then returns to play Sweet Baby James.

 - Next, was a fake ad that started with a commercial pitchman getting Lily Tomlin to do all the weird infomercial tests including washing all the dishes to see how silky it leave your hands, smearing jelly on clothing to see which side washes out first...
 This goes on and on until he has her go into a room, get naked and do the antler dance.
 It's also revealed that this is a commercial to do whatever an SNL cast member tells you to because it is going to be fun.

-- This week's short film was a guy that was interviewed before but this time he seemed drunk and very excited to talk about TV.
-It was pretty interesting to see a shut-in's life from the time.
+- This week's short film was a guy that was interviewed before, but this time he seemed drunk and very excited to talk about TV.
+It was pretty interesting to see a shut-in's life from this time.